alexwlchan/alexwlchan.net/src/_drafts/ian-flemingo.md

 Then I looked for ISBNs that could be used safely.
 For example, I know there are [telephone numbers][ofcom] that are reserved for fictional purposes, so a phone number that appears in a TV show won't accidentally lead to a deluge of calls for the person on the other end.
 But although lots of ISBNs are used for fiction books, there aren't any ranges reserved for fiction*al* books.
-(And yes, I found the [ISBN specifications][specs] to see if there were any ranges reserved for this purpose.
+(And yes, I did look up the [ISBN specifications][specs] to see if there were any ranges reserved for this purpose.
 This project is nothing if not ridiculous.)

 Finally, I did the obvious thing – I just dropped in the ISBNs for the original Ian Fleming books.